Can Bitcoin's Hard Cap of 21 Million Be Changed?

 While initially, Satoshi did not disclose the specific reasons, an email exchange with Martti Malmi, an early Bitcoin contributor, sheds light on the rationale behind this decision.
 Satoshi explained that the decision to cap Bitcoin’s supply at 21 million was an “educated guess,” since it needed to be decided in advance without knowing how the future of Bitcoin would unfold.

 Satoshi aimed at a number that would eventually make prices denominated in Bitcoin comparable to existing currencies.
 It was further explained that Bitcoin offers a high degree of divisibility, which allows for flexibility in pricing.
+A bitcoin is divisible into 100 million units called satoshis.

 An email exchange between Satoshi Nakamoto and Martti Malmi on explaining Satoshi’s choice of a 21 million coin limit.
 Satoshi explains that it was chosen as an educated guess for balance so that Bitcoin’s pricing would be similar to existing currencies today.